 spjob_name: Enter a filename for the single print job [+][-]

-Default value: "2Printer's solid print job"
+Default value: "2Printer's single print job"

-You can define single print job's name:
+You can define the single print job's name:

 Besides, if you're printing to a virtual printer, the name of the output file(s) usually matches the print job's name.